puzzlelang/puzzlelang.github.io/chapters/GUIDES.md

 	</head>
 	<body>
 		<script type="text/x-puzzle">
-			// use the web module
+			// use the ui module
-			use web;
+			use ui;
 			root body;
 			create button with text "click me" and method ( alert('i was clicked') );
 		</script>